 - To prevent choking, always hold your baby when feeding from a bottle.

 Feeding Schedule: 5-8 Months

-Breast milk: on demand—Your baby may need an iron supplement (given as drops) until he starts getting enough iron from food sources.
+Breast milk: on demand—Your baby may need an iron supplement (given as drops) until they start getting enough iron from food sources.
 A vitamin D supplement may be needed, as well.

-Iron-fortified formula: 4-5 feedings of 6-8 ounces each—If your baby is not eating enough vitamin D fortified formula, he may need a supplement.
+Iron-fortified formula: 4-5 feedings of 6-8 ounces each—If your baby is not eating enough vitamin D fortified formula, they may need a supplement.

 Infant cereal: 2-4 tablespoons

 Fruits/vegetables: 2-4 tablespoons, twice daily